intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 The need to work around interoperability problems also reduces the ability of established implementations to change.
-An accumulation of mitigations for interoperability issues makes implementations more difficult to maintain and can constrain extensibility (see also the IAB document on the Long-Term Viability of Protocol Extension Mechanisms {{?RFC9170}}).
+An accumulation of mitigations for interoperability issues makes implementations more difficult to maintain and can constrain extensibility (see also the IAB document "Long-Term Viability of Protocol Extension Mechanisms" {{?RFC9170}}).

 Sometimes what appear to be interoperability problems are symptomatic of issues in protocol design.
 A community that is willing to make changes to the protocol,